Course/module sharing scheme arrangements in the University of London

 Contact details for individual colleges can be found at http://www.history.ac.uk/syllabus/school

-1. Any proposed new Group II or III courses should be written up on the pro-forma (Appendix A) and emailed to email@example.com no later than the last Wednesday in January of each year.
+1. Any proposed new Group II or III courses should be written up on the pro-forma (Appendix A) and emailed to the Chair of the Intercollegiate Subject Panel for approval.
+Once approved, new course information should be emailed to firstname.lastname@example.org no later than the last Wednesday in January of each year.